-In celebration of the upcoming Mexican holiday "Cinco de Mayo" I made these Montessori inspired Spanish Language 3-Part Vocabulary Cards to use with both readers and non-readers.
-These cards include numbers 1-10, colors, 18 animals including pets, farm and zoo, body parts and vehicles.
+These Montessori-inspired Spanish Language 3-Part Vocabulary Cards can be used with both readers and non-readers.
+The set includes numbers 1-10, colors, 18 animals including pets, farm and zoo, body parts and vehicles.

 Spanish is an important second language to learn in the U.S. as there are over 38 million speakers and quickly growing.
 There are more Spanish speakers in the United States than there are speakers of Chinese, French, German, Italian, Hawaiian and Native American languages combined.
 Wow!
 And I know first-hand that more and more employers are hiring bilingual employees who can communicate with Spanish-speaking clients.